yuliapro/marketing-analysis/What_is_the_current_Session_Health?/user_journey_statilizer.md

-# 🧭 User Journey Stabilizer
+# 🧭 User Journey Statilizer

 **An advanced SQL analytical framework that applies thermodynamic principles and statistical physics to map, diagnose, and stabilize user journeys.**